flimamacedo/webCrawlerTwitterPython/README.md

 #### Injecting data

-Give webcrawlertwitter about a minute to initialize, then access the SARG web UI by hitting [http://caseitau.fastsolutionsoncloud.com.br](http://caseitau.fastsolutionsoncloud.com.br) with a web browser and use the credentials created previusly  to log in:
+Give webcrawlertwitter about a minute to initialize, then access the SARG web UI by hitting [http://caseitau.fastsolutionsoncloud.com.br](http://caseitau.fastsolutionsoncloud.com.br) with a web browser and use the credentials created previusly  to log in.
+The default access for the running case is:

+* User: admin
+* Password: admin

 ## e.
 Logs prints(item 8) and three Dashboards(item 9)